-\item[Invariants] The invariants presented in \cite{fieker-kluners} are sufficient here as all the rings involved have characteristic zero, so there are no issues which arise in characteristic 2, as in~\cite{sutherland, suth_thesis}. \item[Determination] The computation of the precision necessary is as in Section~\ref{galois_irred}, using the minimum infinite valuation (negative of the maximum degree) of all scaled roots of $f$.
-Here also we can substitute $[G:H]$ with a smaller value and compute an unproven group which we can later prove is the Galois group of $f$. \item[Multiple and linear factors] Section 4.1.6 of \cite{sutherland} (or Section 9.2.6 of \cite{suth_thesis}) holds also for polynomials over $\Q(t)$. \end{description}
+\item[Invariants] The invariants presented in \cite{fieker-kluners} are sufficient here as all the rings involved have characteristic zero. \item[Determination] The computation of the precision necessary is as in Section~\ref{galois_irred}, using the minimum infinite valuation (negative of the maximum degree) of all scaled roots of $f$. \item[Multiple and linear factors] Section 4.1.6 of \cite{sutherland} (or Section 9.2.6 of \cite{suth_thesis}) holds also for polynomials over $\Q(t)$. \end{description}